scottishgovernment/resources.mygov.scot/content-standards/content-strategy.md

 ---

 ## What it is

-Delivering a consistently high quality service to your users through the content they consume is all down to your content strategy.
+Delivering a consistently high-quality service to your users through the content they consume is all down to your content strategy.

-Content strategies are different from those found in marketing or communications.
+Content strategies are different from marketing or communications strategies.
+Communication strategies promote your organisation’s messages across many channels, and marketing strategies focus on using behavioural insights to effectively sell products or services.

-Communication strategies promote your organisation’s messages across many channels, while marketing strategies focus on using behavioural insights to effectively sell products or services.
 But content strategies have a much broader scope.
 They guide how you plan, create and maintain all content created by your organisation.

 ## Why it’s important

 A good content strategy will provide better outcomes for users by:

 * providing the right information at the right time